Levy Mwanawasa: 2001 election

 In August 2001, the National Executive Committee of MMD elected Mwanawasa as its presidential candidate for the 2001 election.
 He won the election, held on 27 December 2001, with 29% due to Zambia's first past the post system, beating 10 other candidates including two other former vice-presidents (Godfrey Miyanda and Gen. Christon Tembo); Anderson Mazoka came in a close second with 27%, according to official results.
 Mwanawasa took office on 2 January 2002.
-However, the results of the elections were disputed by main opposition parties, including Mazoka's United Party for National Development, which many observers claim had actually won the elections.
-Both domestic and international election monitors cited serious irregularities with the campaign and election, including vote rigging, flawed voter registration, unequal and biased media coverage, and the MMD's improper use of state resources.
+However, the results of the elections were disputed by main opposition parties, including Mazoka's United Party for National Development.
+Some domestic and international election monitors cited serious irregularities with the campaign and election, including flawed voter registration, unequal and biased media coverage, and the MMD's improper use of state resources.
 In January 2002, three opposition candidates petitioned the Supreme Court to overturn Mwanawasa's victory.
 While the court agreed that the poll was flawed, it ruled in February 2005 that the irregularities did not affect the results and declined the petition.

 First term as president

-In February 2002, Mwanawasa's government filed defamation charges against Zambia Post editor Fred M'membe and opposition lawmaker Dipak Patel for an article in which M'membe quoted Patel as calling Mwanawasa a "cabbage", an apparent reference to his injuries.
+In February 2002, Mwanawasa's government filed defamation charges against The Post editor Fred M'membe and opposition lawmaker Dipak Patel for an article in which M'membe quoted Patel as calling Mwanawasa a "cabbage", an apparent reference to his injuries.

 However, in a move Mwanawasa described as an attempt to promote "national reconciliation", Mwanawasa appointed a number of opposition lawmakers to his cabinet in February 2003, including Patel of the FDD as Minister of Trade, Commerce, and Industry, and Sylvia Masebo of the ZRP as Local Government Minister.
 However, Godfrey Miyanda, himself also belonging to the opposition, opposed the move and threatened to file a lawsuit over it.

 In January 2005, Mwanawasa apologised to the nation for failing to tackle Zambian poverty.
 About 75% of the country's population lived on less than $1 a day, the United Nations' indicator of absolute poverty.

 He was elected as president of the MMD for a five-year term in 2005.